Skip to main content

 Disclaimer

-Every effort has been made to ensure that information contained in this website is correct.
-Changes to any aspects of the programmes may be made from time to time due to unforeseeable circumstances beyond our control and the University reserves the right to make amendments to any information contained in this website without prior notice.
+Every effort has been made to ensure the accuracy of the information contained in this website.
+Changes to any aspects of the programmes may be made from time to time as due to change of circumstances and the University reserves the right to revise any information contained in this website as it deems fit without prior notice.
 The University accepts no liability for any loss or damage arising from any use or misuse of or reliance on any information contained in this website.

-Any aspect of the course and course offerings (including, without limitation, the content of the course and the manner in which the course is taught) may be subject to change at any time at the sole discretion of the University.
-Without limiting the right of the University to amend the course and its course offerings, it is envisaged that changes may be required due to factors such as staffing, enrolment levels, logistical arrangements, curriculum changes, and other factors caused by unforeseeable circumstances.
+Any aspect of the courses and course offerings (including, without limitation, the contents of the course and the manner in which the course is taught) may be subject to change at any time at the sole discretion of the University if necessary.
+Without limiting the generality of the University’s discretion to revise the courses and course offerings, it is envisaged that changes may be required due to factors including staffing, enrolment levels, logistical arrangements, curriculum changes, and other factors caused by change of circumstances.
 Tuition fees, once paid, are non-refundable.

 Probity Requirements: Other than the application fee, applicants are not required to pay any additional fees during the application process.
-In addition, please be reminded not to offer any advantage to EdUHK staff and/or any person involving admissions at EdUHK in connection with your application.
-Otherwise, your action may violate Hong Kong's Prevention of Bribery Ordinance (Cap.
-201).
+Please be reminded not to offer any advantage to any EdUHK staff, officer, employee, and/or any person involved in the admission process at EdUHK in connection with any application.
+Otherwise, you may commit serious criminal offences under Prevention of Bribery Ordinance (Cap.
+201 of the laws of Hong Kong), which is punishable by imprisonment.

-In the event of inconsistency between information in English and Chinese version or where an interpretation of the programme content is required, the decision of the University shall be final.
+In the event of inconsistency between information in English and Chinese versions or where an interpretation of the programme content is required, the decision of the University shall be final.

 back to Previous back to Top